Sign In / Sign Out

 More information for nonresidents.

-As a freshman student, you'll pay ASU for tuition and fees, on-campus housing and meals.
+As a first-year student, you'll pay ASU for tuition and fees, on-campus housing and meals.
 Books and supplies, transportation, and personal expenses will vary depending on your spending choices and should be budgeted into your college expenses.
 To get an estimate of what your costs might look like after financial aid, check out ASU's Net Price Calculator.

 |On-campus housing and meals||$13,510|